The Amazing Race: One Way

-Introduced in the seventh season of the Canadian version, the One Way is a variation of the U-Turn that can elect a team to force another team to do a specific task.
+Introduced in the seventh season of the Canadian version, the One Way is a variation of the U-Turn that can elect a team to force another team to do a specific task of the Detour.

 Intersection

-The Intersection, introduced in Season 10, requires each team to pair up with one other team; the two teams are to perform all tasks and make decisions together until further notice.
+The Intersection, introduced in season 10, requires each team to pair up with one other team; the two teams are to perform all tasks and make decisions together until further notice.
 Both teams must choose the same Detour option, and if a Fast Forward is offered, both teams may claim credit.
 During Roadblocks, each team must contribute a team member to do the task.

-When a team arrives at the Intersection marker and no other team is already waiting, it must wait there until another team arrives.
-A team may opt not to partner with a particular team, though it must then wait for another team to arrive.
-Teams are free to choose their partner team if multiple teams are present.
+If no teams are present at an Intersection marker when a team arrives, it must wait there until another team arrives.
+Teams are not required to partner with a specific team, but must then wait for another team to arrive.
+Teams are free to choose their partner team if multiple teams are present; teams generally must choose partners before learning about subsequent tasks.
 In the second and third seasons of the Chinese celebrity edition, teams voted for the team they wished to pair with.

-Seasons 12, 13, 14 and 15 were the seasons to not include an Intersection for the first time, and it has not been featured since Season 17.
-However, it is still available in some foreign versions.
+The Intersection has been infrequent on the American version (prior to season 37, it has only been used in seasons 10, 11, and 16).
+However, it is still a regular feature in some foreign versions, most notably the Australian version, which has featured at least one Intersection in each season.

 Head-to-Head

 The Head-to-Head forces teams to compete against each other one-on-one in a specific task.
 The winning team is given the next clue (or is allowed to check in at the nearby Pit Stop), while the losing team(s) must wait for the next team's arrival to start the task over.
-In one variation, the head-to-head appears in the middle of a leg, and the team that loses the last round will often receive a penalty – most often a predetermined time penalty – before receiving the next clue.
-In another variation, introduced in Season 30, the head-to-head was placed immediately before the Pit Stop, with winning teams allowed to check in; the last two remaining teams will then battle it out, with the losing team declared to be in last place, and the head-to-head has not been featured since Season 32.
-This was first introduced in the second Latin American season and the second Norwegian season as the "Intersection" (not to be confused with the collaborative obstacle outlined above), and it has appeared in other versions under different names, including "Double Battle" (Israeli version), "Versus" (first and second seasons of the Chinese celebrity edition), "Face Off" (third and fourth seasons of the Chinese celebrity edition and the Canadian version) and "Duel" (Philippine version).
+In one variation, the Head-to-Head appears in the middle of a leg, and the team that loses the last round will often receive a penalty – most often a predetermined time penalty – before receiving the next clue.
+In another variation, featured in seasons 30 and 31, the Head-to-Head was placed immediately before the Pit Stop, with winning teams allowed to check in; the last two remaining teams would then battle it out, with the losing team declared to be in last place.

+This twist was first introduced in the second Latin American season and the second Norwegian season as the "Intersection" (not to be confused with the collaborative obstacle outlined above), and it has appeared in other versions under different names, including "Double Battle" (Israeli version), "Versus" (first and second seasons of the Chinese celebrity edition), "Face Off" (the Canadian version, the Australian version and the third and fourth seasons of the Chinese celebrity edition) and "Duel" (Philippine version).